MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 and many off-the-shelf hacktools exclusively use the named pipes to perform remote code execution and other undesirable operations.

-Fortunately, it is possible to use the RPC Filters, a lesser known feature of the Windows Firewall, to partially limit undesirable RPC traffic.
+Fortunately, it is possible to use the RPC Filters, a lesser-known feature of the Windows Firewall, to partially limit undesirable RPC traffic.
 There is no graphical user interface for RPC Filters, but a subset of their capabilities can be configured using the `netsh.exe` tool.
 Each RPC protocol must be dealt with individually.